seqan/seqan3/doc/tutorial/argument_parser/index.md

 On construction, the validator receives a pattern for a regular expression.
 The pattern variable will be used for constructing an std::regex and the validator will call std::regex_match on the command line argument.

 Note that a regex_match will only return true if the string matches the pattern completely (in contrast to regex_search which also matches substrings).
-The struct then acts as a functor that throws a seqan3::parser_invalid_argument exception whenever a given filename (string) is not in the given extension list.
+The validator throws a seqan3::parser_invalid_argument exception whenever a given parameter does not match the given regular expression.

 \snippet test/snippet/argument_parser/validators_4.cpp validator_call